awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Overview.md

 **Note**
 For Oracle, background processes sometimes do work without an associated SQL statement\.
 In these cases, Performance Insights reports the type of background process concatenated with a colon and the wait class associated with that background process\.
 Types of background process include LGWR, ARC0, PMON, and so on\.
 For example, when the archiver is performing I/O, the Performance Insights report for it is similar to `ARC1:System I/O`\.
 Occasionally, the background process type is also missing, and Performance Insights only reports the wait class, for example `:System I/O`\.

+### Top SQL<a name="USER_PerfInsights.Overview.ActiveSessions.top-sql"></a>

+Whereas wait events show bottlenecks, top SQL shows which queries are contributing the most to DB load\.
+For example, many queries might be currently running on the database, but a single query might consume 99% of the DB load\.
+In this case, the high load might indicate a problem with the query\.

+By default, the Performance Insights console displays top SQL queries that are contributing to the database load\.
+The console also shows relevant statistics for each statement\.
+To diagnose performance problems for a specific statement, you can examine its execution plan\.

 ## Maximum CPU<a name="USER_PerfInsights.Overview.MaxCPU"></a>